Best Smart Rings UK 2026: 8 Top Picks Compared

 - Charging case extends total to roughly six weeks between case top-ups

-- Sleep apnoea screening (FDA-cleared)
+- Sleep apnoea screening

 - Heart rate, HRV, SpO2, skin temperature, stress, women's health tracking